n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/PhilipsHue/README.md

 - Light
     - Delete a light
-    - Get a light
+    - Retrieve a light
-    - Get all lights
+    - Retrieve all lights
     - Update a light